 Screenshot of LCEF's first website home page.

 On December 15, 1997, LCEF President and CEO Art Haake suddenly passes away.
-Vic Bryant serves as interim president until Merle Freitag, a retired four-star Army general, assumes duties on August 20, 1998.
+Vic Bryant serves as interim president until Merle Freitag, a retired three-star Army general, assumes duties on August 20, 1998.

 That’s $500 million in less than a decade.
 A third of those assets come from new district CEF entries.